Navigation: This page 'dooy.info/using/keai.html' ---> Using Dooy ---> Main Page. HELP. Admin. Contact.

 Figure 3.
 Simple MAKE diagram generated for veterinary practce.

 As more parameters are identified other aspects become relevant and are added to the diagram, along with more parameters.
 Lines indicate relationships among parameters and even aspects.
 After the flow of parameters slows, it is appropriate to ask, "Are there any other aspects that we have not covered, which are important?" and, if so, these are added in similar manner.
-In his research, Winfield that interviewees identified almost every aspect as relevant.
+In his research, Winfield all interviewees identified almost every aspect as relevant.
 He found that frequently tacit knowledge would be made explicit and that interviewees greatly valued the process.

 Conclusions